-The daily transaction volume in financial institutions is enormous and to manually review each transaction is impossible.
+The daily transaction volume in financial institutions is enormous and manually review each transaction is impossible.
 This makes determining fraudulent transactions complicated, hence, these institutions utilize AI-based systems to determine the transaction type.
 AI takes several factors into account to determine a frequent action such as transaction size, recent frequency of transactions, and the kind of retailer involved.
 They are also utilizing AI by sending mobile alerts.
 For instance, the customer receives a message alert if an unusually large transaction.

 AI-based apps such as Google pay, Paypal, and many others have helped financial institutions streamline the functionality of payment technology.
-Today, many consumers use the convenient payment with the help of personalized banking.
+Today, many consumers use convenient payment with the help of personalized banking.
 These apps use machine-vision AI, store credit, and debit card data with biometric to secure payments.

 Application of AI in E-commerce